bigcharinthon/ecommerce-sales-analysis/README.md

 ### KPI 3: Top 5 Products by Revenue
 **Business Question:**
-Which products generate the highest revenue?
+Which are the top 5 products by revenue?

 ![Top 5 Products](images/top_5_products_by_revenue.png)